-This herb is also recommended for headaches and menstrual cramps.
+This herb is also good for headaches and menstrual cramps.
 You can buy passionflower extract in health food stores or diet stores, and add a few drops to a glass of water, a cup of tea, or fresh orange juice.

-At the same time it has a sedative effect on people who are stressed or anxious.
-It’s recommended to consume ginseng extract made with alcohol and water: dilute a few drops in a glass of water, juice, or tea.
+At the same time, it has a sedative effect on people with a lot of stress or anxiety.
+It’s best to consume ginseng extract made with alcohol and water: dilute a few drops in a glass of water, juice, or tea.

 You can choose fresh flowers and leaves to add to various dishes, or even as flavoring for various juices and lemonades.
-If you buy dried leaves, enjoy them as a tea (add a handful of leaves to a cup of boiling water).
+Or, if you buy dried leaves, have them as a tea (add a handful of leaves to a cup of boiling water).
 You can also combine verbena with valerian, chamomile, or mint.

 St. John’s wort